 Scoliosis can be divided into two major groups.
 The first group is called congenital scoliosis and it is present at birth.

 The second and most common group is called idiopathic scoliosis.
-This one is developed throughout lifetime and its cause is mostly unknown.
+This one is developed throughout the lifetime and its cause is mostly unknown.

 Regardless of the degree of scoliosis or its cause, scoliosis is always accompanied by muscle imbalance and soft tissue tightness.